When Do You Start Noticing Weight Loss

 Starting Size:

-Your starting size plays a significant role in how quickly you notice weight loss results.
-For heavier individuals, the body has more rich fat stores to use for energy needs, so they may lose weight faster initially.
-As your body adjusts and your percentage of body fat decreases, the loss may slow down.
-Male and female bodies also differ in how they maintain tissue and fat for protection and homeostasis, meaning that individuals with lower starting weights might experience slower progress compared to those with more extra fat to lose.
+Your initial size has a big impact on how quickly you see results.
+In heavier people, there are richer fat stores in the body to convert to energy requirements, so they might initially lose weight faster.
+The loss of weight may slow down as your body adapts and your body fat percentage decreases.
+Male and female bodies also differ in how they maintain tissue and fat for protection and homeostasis: People starting off with lower weights may have slower progress than those with more extra fat to shed.

 Medications: